 Trait #2: People Who are Truly Happy Accept What Is

 Life is messy, difficult, painful, scary, and sometimes even boring.
+And – of course – it’s also joyous, satisfying and fun.
 Happy people don’t just get this, they accept it.
 But there’s more to it than mere acceptance.

 Because acceptance isn’t the same thing as agreement.

 Part of the reason genuinely happy people are happy in the first place is because they’re always working to make themselves and their lives better.
 Even – especially – when life is messy, hard, and chaotic.